Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Starter-Module-Terraform-Complete.md

 ## Inputs

-- `default_location`: The default location to deploy resources to.
-- `root_parent_management_group_id`: The id of the management group that the ALZ hierarchy will be nested under.
-- `subscription_id_connectivity`: The identifier of the Connectivity Subscription.
-- `subscription_id_identity`: The identifier of the Identity Subscription.
-- `subscription_id_management`: The identifier of the Management Subscription.
 - `configuration_file_path`: This is the path to your custom config file if you wish to supply one.
 Leaving this empty will use the default `config.yaml` file.
 This must be specified as an absolute file paths (e.g. c:\\my-config\\my-config.yaml or /home/user/my-config/my-config.yaml).
 If you don't supply an absolute path, it will fail.

 ## Example